Prior to Kulapalooza, you will receive a packing/gear list. But for now expect to bring :

 Late arrivals are discouraged to prevent disruption both to the attendees and to staff manning the check-in process.
 If you have special circumstances and need to arrive late, please contact us.
 Early departures are acceptable (we’ll miss you!), but you may miss workshops and possibly the closing ceremony.
 There are also no in and out privileges.
 Also, we do not provide discounts for early departures.

 All Kulapalooza Participants need to fill out two waivers and a photo release.
-Links to these documents are provided below and will be sent to you September 15 or sooner.
-Please print and complete the forms and return them no later than October 1, 2019.
+Links to these documents are provided below and will be sent to you shortly after you register.
+Please print and complete the forms as soon as possible.
+Waivers MUST be received no later than September 1, 2020.

 Please download, print and return the forms below prior to arriving at Kulapalooza.
 All waivers MUST be signed prior to participating in the weekend.